grantmd/go-rdio/README.md

 An API client for Rdio in Go (golang)

 **This is not complete.
-Many methods haven't been implemented, and those that have don't support optional arguments, etc.** If you would like to help, even just to add a single method or improve some documentation, please make _clean_ and _small_ pull requests.
+All methods have been implemented but don't support optional arguments, etc.** If you would like to help, even just to add a single method or improve some documentation, please make _clean_ and _small_ pull requests with test cases.
 You will get credit for helping.
 Thanks!

 Usage
 -----